bernardpeh/Understanding-Blockchain-and-Cryptocurrency/README.md

 Whale Tech Pty Ltd has made every effort to ensure the accuracy of the information herein at the time of publishing.
 The information contained in this document is given to students of courses/workshops conducted by Whale Tech Pty Ltd as a reference to further their interest in the cryptocurrency and blockchain technology.
 The information herein is not financial advice and comes without warranty, either expressed or implied.
 Whale Tech Pty Ltd will not be held liable for any damages to the caused either directly or indirectly by the instructions contained in this document, or by the hardware or software products described herein.

+## Objectives:

+* Understand the basics of the Blockchain and Cryptocurrency.
+* Know the different types of Wallet.
+* Know the differences between Centralised and Decentralised Exchanges.
+* Know the differences between Soft Fork and Hard Fork.
+* Have basic security knowledge when handling cryptocurrencies.
+* Have confidence in using a hardware wallet to send and receive Bitcoin.
+* Have confidence in using a hardware wallet to send and receive Ethereum.
+* Understand what an ERC20 token is.
+* Know how to participate in ICOs.

+## Pre-requisites:

+* An inquisitive and open mind.
+* A computer, must be able to browse the internet.

+## Disclaimer:

+* The content provided in this workshop is not meant to be financial or investment advice.
+* The workshop is designed for crypto enthusiasts, developers or professionals wanting to know the mechanics of how the Blockchain works.
+Technical information will be provided but the workshop will be kept as non-technical as possible.
+Participants who want to dwell deeper into the technical concepts of blockchain should look out for our advance blockchain courses instead.